 We frequently receive questions about the American’s with Disabilities Act (ADA) that relate to the Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way (PROWAG).
-For example, we respond to requests to explain the ADA’s curb ramp requirements covered by PROWAG.
-Although a draft of PROWAG has existed for a number of years, the guidelines are still only proposed rather than final.
+We're often responding to requests to explain the ADA’s curb ramp requirements covered by PROWAG, and although a draft of PROWAG has existed for a number of years, the guidelines are still only proposed rather than final.
 We thought it would be helpful to take a look at what the Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way cover and their current status.

 WHY is PROWAG Necessary?